Clinical Experience

 European Studies

-Thubrikar Aortic Valve is currently enrolling patients in a first-in-human study of the Optimum TAVI System in Poland, which is a prospective, open-label, single-arm trial.
-The study complies with new European regulations (EU MDR) and will be used towards obtaining regulatory approval in Europe (CE Mark).
+Thubrikar Aortic Valve is currently enrolling patients in a clinical trial of the Optimum TAVI System in Poland.
+This prospective, open-label, single-arm trial complies with European Medical Device Regulations (EU MDR) and is intended to obtain CE Mark approval.
+The trial is expected to broaden to additional sites across Europe.

 Global First-in-Human Experience